l-yohai/Efficient-Baseline-Using-Pytorch-Template/README.md

 # Efficient baseline using pytorch template

-This pytorch template is for Image Classification of AI Competition.
+This template is for Image Classification of AI Competition.
 Diffrence between original pytorch-template and efficient baseline is as follows.

 - Can use hard splitted valid_data_loader